top of page

 After months of a broken friendship and a very uncomfortable living situation, it finally dawned on me that I could not be the person my friend needed.
 I could not fix all her problems without breaking myself apart.
 No matter how much I offered to help, you can’t help someone who doesn’t want to help themselves.

-Looking back in hindsight on these situations, the best thing I could have done was to tell other people in her support system about how much she was struggling so her people could rally around her so that I could start to put myself back together.
+Looking back in hindsight on these situations, the best thing I could have done was to tell other people in her support system about how much she was struggling, so her people could rally around her, so that I could start to put myself back together.

 You know, the whole metaphor of putting on your oxygen mask first?
 2025 is also the year of metaphors, apparently.